 Better ROAS Off-Peak

-Off-Season Keyword Targets
+Off-Season Keyword Targets by Trade

-Don't Pause, Reallocate
+Don't Pause — Reallocate

 5) Strategy 3: Email & SMS Campaigns

-Spring: "Get Ready for Summer"
+HVAC: Spring "Get Ready for Summer"

-Post-Service Follow-Up
+Post-Service Follow-Up (All Trades)

-Equipment Age Alert
+Equipment Age Alert (All Trades)

 SMS vs Email

-6) Strategy 4: Indoor Air Quality (IAQ) Services
+6) Strategy 4: Ancillary & Add-On Services

 7) Strategy 5: SEO Content During Downtime